lechefran/python_slam/docs/numerical-conditioning.md

 # Numerical conditioning of pose fitting

+The subsequent [robust PnP change](robust-pose.md) adds residual weighting and Jacobian conditioning checks.
+Add `--no-robust-pnp` to the commands below to isolate this earlier solver baseline.

 ## Status and use

 The subsequent [spatial-support change](spatial-support.md) adds default landmark replenishment and extends the full replay to 1,796 poses.
 The measurements below isolate the preceding conditioning correction; use `--no-spatial-mapping` to reproduce its 1,685-pose baseline.